 • Continue Part D Extra Help at highest level

-• LOSE Medicare cost-sharing coverage (Part B deductible, 20% coinsurance, Part A deductible/coinsurance)
+• LOSE Medicare cost-sharing coverage: the $283 Part B deductible, the 20% Part B coinsurance, and the Part A deductible and coinsurance

 • Lose the federal balance-billing prohibition (it covers QMB only)

-• Annual cost increase of several hundred to over a thousand dollars in Medicare cost-sharing now owed by the beneficiary
+• A meaningful annual cost increase in Medicare cost-sharing now owed by the beneficiary, its size depending on how much care the beneficiary uses

 Pickle Amendment Mitigation